bazelbuild/proposals/designs/2018-11-09-config-setting-chaining.md

 matches if `config_settings` A, B, **and** C are true"* and *"this condition matches if `config settings` A, B, **o**r C are true"*.

-This addresses long-standing user feedback about the awkwardness of expressing these combinations with the current API.
+This addresses long-standing user feedback on the awkwardness of expressing these combinations with the current API.

 These extensions will be added to a standard Starlark library rather than core Bazel.